Equity and Access

 The Royal Botanic Garden Edinburgh is committed to being inclusive, equitable and accessible to all.
 We acknowledge inequality in our society, its reflection within our organisation and are actively working to tackle injustice and discrimination.

 We are working to decolonise our collections, telling our story in a way that acknowledges links to colonialism and historic racism within our Living Collection of Plants and our Preserved Collections including the Herbarium, Library, Archives and Art Collections.

 Access to our Collections

 Open access to the collections in our care is a priority.
-Further digitisation of our Preserved Collections, offering easy access that supports global scientific and cultural research, is a focus of our new Biodiversity Strategy which will be published and available here in June.
+Further digitisation of our Preserved Collections, offering easy access that supports global scientific and cultural research, is a focus of our new Biodiversity Strategy.

 We are an international organisation working collaboratively around the world in over 55 countries.
 We respect the interests of those with whom we work and are committed to our partners’ safety, dignity and human rights.
 Our Research Ethics Policy will be published and available here shortly.

 We are advertising our job vacancies through new channels to reach Black and people of colour and other groups currently under-represented in our organisation.
 We are creating opportunities to enter, progress and lead in our sector - from the development of apprenticeships, work exchanges and secondments, supported by our mentoring scheme, to creating diversity at board level.

 Launched in June 2021, our new five-year Strategy Responding to the Biodiversity Crisis and Climate Emergency includes objectives to embed racial justice, equity and inclusion across our organisation.